bjerrep/obsoleta/README.md

 Buildtype is ignored except for the track 'production' where it is illegal to mix different buildtypes.
 This is a somewhat debatable implementation and it might not hold in the real world.

-## Search paths
+## Search roots

 Obsoleta will use current working directory as default search root if nothing else is explicitly given.
-Search paths can be specified on the command line using '--path' and/or in the configuration file.
-All paths are concatenated to a single list which is traversed at each invocation (no caching, at least not yet).
+Search roots can be specified on the command line using '--root' and/or in the configuration file and/or by the environment variable OBSOLETA_ROOT if given.
+All paths are concatenated to a single list which is traversed at each invocation (see also ([Caching]#Caching)).
 The configuration file have a 'paths' which is just a json array, and a 'env_paths' string which is shell expanded (it can contain environment variables in $ style).
 Both '--path' and 'env_paths' can be : separated lists.

+The environment variable OBSOLETA_ROOT is intended to be a last resort solution if say e.g. a specific buildserver has a non standard layout compared to what obsoleta default is configured to use.

 ## Slots/multislots